microsoft/TypeScript/doc/spec.md

 }
 ```

 Interface definitions, like the one above, can have one or more *type parameters*.
-In this case the ‘Array’ interface has a single parameter, ‘T’, that defines the element type for the array.
-The ‘reverse’ method returns an array with the same element type.
-The sort method takes an optional parameter, ‘compareFn’, whose type is a function that takes two parameters of type ‘T’ and returns a number.
-Finally, sort returns an array with element type ‘T’.
+In this case the 'Array' interface has a single parameter, 'T', that defines the element type for the array.
+The 'reverse' method returns an array with the same element type.
+The sort method takes an optional parameter, 'compareFn', whose type is a function that takes two parameters of type 'T' and returns a number.
+Finally, sort returns an array with element type 'T'.

 Functions can also have generic parameters.
-For example, the array interface contains a ‘map’ method, defined as follows:
+For example, the array interface contains a 'map' method, defined as follows:

 ```TypeScript
 map<U>(func: (value: T, index: number, array: T[]) => U, thisArg?: any): U[];
 ```

-The map method, invoked on an array ‘a’ with element type ‘T’, will apply function ‘func’ to each element of ‘a’, returning a value of type ‘U’.
+The map method, invoked on an array 'a' with element type 'T', will apply function 'func' to each element of 'a', returning a value of type 'U'.

 The TypeScript compiler can often infer generic method parameters, making it unnecessary for the programmer to explicitly provide them.
-In the following example, the compiler infers that parameter ‘U’ of the map method has type ‘string’, because the function passed to map returns a string.
+In the following example, the compiler infers that parameter 'U' of the map method has type 'string', because the function passed to map returns a string.

 ```TypeScript
 function numberToString(a: number[]) {